1982–83 Pittsburgh Penguins season

-The 1982–83 Pittsburgh Penguins season was their 16th in the National Hockey League.
-This was the Penguins worst season to date, winning a meager 18 games and accumulating only 45 points: they finished in last place in the NHL.
+The 1982–83 Pittsburgh Penguins season was their 16th in the National Hockey League (NHL).
+This was the Penguins worst season to date, winning a meager 18 games and accumulating only 45 points: they finished in last place in the NHL, thus ending their four-season playoff streak.

 General Manager Baz Bastien was killed as a result of an automobile collision on March 15, 1983.
-The team wore black armbands on their home jerseys for the remainder of the season in his honour.
+The team wore black armbands on their home jerseys for the remainder of the season in his honor.